 Batteries tend to deplete faster in extreme temperature.
 Be sure to bring along power banks and charging cables for your smartphones and camera.
 It’s good to invest in a universal travel adapter, which also functions as a converter.
-A converter comes in handy in case your device is single voltage.
-The other advantage is that a universal adapter allows you to charge multiple devices.
+A converter is handy for single voltage devices, and a universal adapter allows you to charge multiple devices.

 4. Weather-appropriate clothing

-You’ve probably heard of the saying “There’s no such thing as bad weather, only bad clothes.”.
-Having the right winter gear is the key to appreciate the cold weather.
-This will allow you to stay warm enough to beat the cold and not drenched in sweat while you’re chowing down that Korean army stew.
+You’ve probably heard the saying “There’s no such thing as bad weather, only bad clothes”.
+Having the right winter gear is essential for appreciating the cold weather.
+They'll keep you warm enough to beat the cold and won't leave you drenched in sweat while you’re chowing down that Korean army stew.

 Check the weather forecast of your destination during the time of your visit.
-You may have a picture-perfect cold, crisp, dry days with clear blue skies in mind but wet and windy weather conditions are also common during winter.
+You may have picture-perfect cold, crisp, dry days with clear blue skies in mind but wet and windy weather conditions are also common during winter.
 It’s important to know how cold it’s going to be and how tolerant you are of the cold.
-So, bring along at least one waterproof jacket and boots with a good grip.
+Bring along at least one waterproof jacket and boots with good grip.
 Throw in a pair of sunnies and you’re all set!

 Your medication should also be packed in your carry-on.
-This way, you won’t run the risk of being lost should your luggage gets lost.
+This way, you won’t run the risk of not having your meds should your luggage get lost.
 In addition to your prescribed medication, there’s no harm in packing over-the-counter remedies such as painkillers, diarrhoea pills, medicine for indigestion, muscle pain relief cream and a travel-sized first aid kit.
-Last but not least, check if you need any vaccination before you visit the country.
-This will help you avoid serious health risk during your holiday.
+Last but not least, check if you need any specific vaccination before you visit the country.
+This will help you avoid serious health risks during your holiday.

 7. Travel wallet

-Before you leave, call your bank to inform that you’re travelling abroad to avoid not being able to use your credit/debit card overseas.
+Before you leave, activate your credit/debit card for overseas use, so you don't have to carry excessive amounts of cash around.
+You can usually do this using your bank's mobile app.
 Most travellers keep a separate travel wallet for safety precautions and to keep things organised.

 8. Ski equipment

-For those of you who are not renting your equipment when you get to your resort; don’t forget to pack your helmet, boots, skis or snowboard, ski poles and ski lock.
+If you're not planning to rent equipment when you get to your resort, don’t forget to pack your helmet, boots, skis or snowboard, ski poles and ski lock.

 It’s crucial to check if your travel insurance plan covers accidents due to extreme sports activities.
-Singlife offers an optional add-on specifically designed for winter sports, which will not only protect you against accidents, it also covers loss or damage of your equipment.
+Singlife offers an optional add-on cover for travel insurance plans that's specifically designed for winter sports.
+It not only protects you against accidents, it also covers loss or damage of your equipment.

-With everything set and ready to go, all you need now is to enjoy your snowy holiday!
+With everything set and ready to go, you can look forward to enjoying your snowy holiday!